How I evolved into a UX designer

 No UX process would be complete without stickies—all walls and windows were covered

-Leisa conducted user tests and we poured over the results to build not only a picture of how potential customers understood cashback, but built out the design guidelines and feature roadmap to evolve the product extracted from the research.
+Leisa began by conducting interviews which included usability tests of our product.
+This was done to build a picture of how the concept of our product was perceived.
+We then poured over the results to build not only a picture of how potential customers understood cashback, but to build out the design guidelines and feature roadmap that would serve to evolve the product.
 We filled a room with stickies (including the windows), prioritized and even created a whiteboard explainer video.
 However that was only the beginning, both for the project and my journey.

-This process was an eye opening experience and the first time I was exposed to real-world human-centric design thinking.
+I was fortunate to have had my first user research process experience, and to have learned this valuable tool from Leisa.
+This process was an eye opening experience and the first time I was exposed to user research and real-world human-centric design thinking.
 While I had always designed with the customer in mind (the target reader of a publication), this fundamentally changed my approach to design.
-I didn't look back.
+And I didn't look back.

-I returned to Winnipeg and began the work fleshing out the wireframes into mid-fidelity and eventually final mockups.
+I returned to Winnipeg and began the work fleshing out the personas, and taking the wireframes from mid-fidelity to the final mockups.
 After we relaunched the site, I was invited to return to London in 2010 as Quidco’s first permanent UX designer.
+The interviews Leisa conducted and the research we processed served our understanding for the next 3 years.
+I continued that initial work conducting regular interviews and in-person usability tests as the product was expanded and our membership grew.

 Early wireframes produced as part of the user research analysis by Leisa Reichelt

 My role at Quidco grew and evolved just as the company grew and became a well-known brand.
 There were ten people in the London office when I joined, growing to over 100.
 We were still very much a startup, moving quickly and building out a larger reward platform.
-My role shifted from IT to Product and finally Marketing, a perfect parallel for as startup’s phases—building, growth and marketing.
+Over those years my role moved teams from IT to Product and finally Marketing, a perfect parallel for as startup’s phases—building, growth and marketing.
 The product continued to evolve, as did our design process, but we were always listening to our customers and continuously testing the product with real people.
 In those years I watched our member base grow from 300,000 to over six million in the UK alone.
-Spreading Quidco to as many people as possible meant expanding outside the UK with Qipu in Germany and launching Shoop in France.
+We spread Quidco to as many people as possible, expanding outside the UK with Qipu in Germany and launching Shoop in France.

 When I was in design school my focus was still on editorial design.
 There were so many great fields to explore including information and exhibition design, or branding design and art direction.
 However having previously worked as an editorial designer and being located in Toronto, I had some great opportunities at some respected publications.